 U21 University Mental Health Online Symposium 2024 Series

 The U21 University Mental Health Group is launching a series of online symposiums to exchange ideas about implementation of the 5 principles (see below).
-The first in this series will be held in April 2024 (save the date!):
+The first in this series was held with the below details.
+This symposium is a collaboration between U21 Health Sciences Group and U21.

-• Date: 26 April 2024 (Friday)
+Date: 26 April 2024 (Friday)

-• Time: 3:30-5:00pm ADET | 12:30-2:00pm HKT | 5:30-7:00am GMT
+Time: 3:30-5:00pm ADET | 12:30-2:00pm HKT | 5:30-7:00am GMT

-• Format: Hybrid (online, and f2f @HKU)
+Format: Hybrid (online, and f2f @HKU)

-• Topic: Evidence-based university mental health (Our focus is on Principle 4 of the Declaration “The University will facilitate the building of an evidence base through monitoring and evaluating the need for, and outcome and effectiveness of, all mental health and wellbeing policies, programs and services delivered by the University”).
+Topic: Evidence-based university mental health (Our focus is on Principle 4 of the Declaration “The University will facilitate the building of an evidence base through monitoring and evaluating the need for, and outcome and effectiveness of, all mental health and wellbeing policies, programs and services delivered by the University”).

 Programme